LiquidityGate/lqg-ai/documents/snapshots/mip42.md

 We’re excited to share that the WETH vault performance fee will be 0% for the first six months of launch.

 Whitelisting Vault Contracts
-MetaMorpho vaults may receive $MORPHO rewards from supplying to incentivized markets on Morpho Blue.
-To allow the vaults to transfer these potential $MORPHO rewards to suppliers, we propose whitelisting our vault addresses.
+MetaLQG vaults may receive $LQG rewards from supplying to incentivized markets on LQG Blue.
+To allow the vaults to transfer these potential $LQG rewards to suppliers, we propose whitelisting our vault addresses.
 The vault addresses will be provided once launched.

 The proposal was voted on and accepted on 11 March 2024.